Launceston Cup

 The Launceston Cup is a Tasmanian Turf Club Group 3 open handicap Thoroughbred horse race run over a distance of 2400 metres at Launceston Racecourse in Mowbray, Tasmania, Australia in February.
-Prize money in the event is A$250,000.

 History

 The race is part of the Tasmanian Summer Racing Carnival, and is also one of Tasmania's main annual social events.
 The Cup was first run in 1865.

+A notable achievement, unlikely to be repeated, was performed by the horse Strop who won the race four times over a 10-year period (1866, 1869, 1874 and 1876).

+St Andrews, trained by George Blackler won the race in 2000, 2002 and 2003.

+The Vamos Stakes which is held on the same race-day is named in honour of the horse Vamos which won the Launceston Cup in 1954 and 1955.